 Serinus, through its wholly owned subsidiary Winstar Satu Mare, currently holds a 60% interest in Satu Mare.
-The holder of the remaining 40% elected not to apply for the Phase 3 extension and pursuant to the operating agreement, decided to withdraw from Satu Mare, and assign its interest in the concession agreement to the Company and signed a withdrawal agreement.
-Pending such assignment, and in accordance with the provisions of the operating agreement and withdrawal agreement, the other interest owner has agreed to hold the 40% interest in trust and for the benefit of Serinus, giving the Company an effective 100% working interest.
+The holder of the remaining 40% interest elected not to apply for the Phase 3 extension, and pursuant to the operating agreement, decided to withdraw from Satu Mare, and assign its interest in the concession agreement to the Company, for which an agreement was executed.
+However, the ability of the holder to transfer the interest is uncertain given the legal dispute they have with the government of Romania, which remains unresolved at this time.